Lazarus ‘Laz’ Lake‘s real name is actually Gary Cantrell and this relative man of mystery has made a huge impact on the ultrarunning scene.

 What is Laz like?

-David Miller met him in person when he photographed the Barkley Marathons for the first time in 2023 – and he was back last year to capture what are now iconic images of Jasmin Paris.
+David Miller met him in person when he photographed the Barkley Marathons for the first time in 2023 – and he was back a year later to capture what are now iconic images of Jasmin Paris as she became the first female finisher.

 Miller told us: “Laz is a very intelligent guy.
 He really loves the sport, really loves pushing people to their limit, and I think that’s what the Barkley is about – pushing people to their absolute limit so they can find those new limits.